mohanr/Code-Generator/README.md

 # Code Transformer in incubation

-## An attempt to refactor code from the Antlr ParseTree.(e.g) Transform Struts code to Spring code.
+## An attempt to refactor code from the Antlr ParseTree.

 ### Option 1